Thibaud-Ardoin/Dial-a-Ride/README.md

 # Dial-a-Ride
 ## _Combinatorial Problems with Transformers_

 Finding solutions to the Dial-a-Ride Problem with learned policies.
-The use of Transformers as policy model captures the complexity of the problems input. [[See poster|poster darp.pdf]].
+The use of Transformers as policy model captures the complexity of the problems input.
+[See poster](https://github.com/Thibaud-Ardoin/Dial-a-Ride/blob/master/poster%20darp.pdf).

-## Code structure Structure
+## Code

 Different code elements are:
 - Simulation environment.